 The factory was closed in 1945, but retained on a care and maintenance basis until 1975.
 The County Council acquired the site in 1980 and restored it to a mixture of wetland, woodland, commercial forestry and agricultural land.

 All that remains from the original ROF site is some of the signalling from the sidings and some of the original perimeter fencing.

-The LNR itself is, of course, dominated by the lakes.
+The LNR is dominated by three lakes.
 These are the result of gravel extraction that occurred after the Royal Ordnance Factory was mothballed.
-Further extraction was undertaken by Nottinghamshire County Council during the 1980s.
-Now the extensive lakes are important for over-wintering wildfowl.
-Other habitats at the site include mixed scrub and birch woodland, which supports a wide range of bird species.
+The extensive lakes are important for over-wintering wildfowl, and are home to the nationally rare stonewort, a plant that inhabits the gravelly bed of the lakes.
+Other habitats include mixed scrub and birch woodland, which supports a wide range of bird species.
 There are also areas of acid grassland within the LNR that support several species of butterfly and wildflowers including a variety of orchids.
-These grasslands are currently being further developed for their conservation benefits.
-This and other conservation tasks are undertaken by volunteers.
-Contact us for more details about volunteering at Daneshill Lakes.

 The site receives about 100,000 visitors per year.
 There is a good car park and a surfaced circular trail around the Main Lake suitable for people with restricted mobility and pushchairs.
 There are also un-surfaced woodland walks.

 The Main Lake is used by the Daneshill Sailing Club on a Wednesday and Sunday throughout the summer.
 The Daneshill Lakes Angling Club fish the Main Lake and Car Park Lake.
 There is no public fishing at Daneshill Lakes LNR.

 Nottinghamshire Wildlife Trust manage the site and have a warden who is on site at various times throughout the week.
 NWT are developing a programme of practical conservation tasks and events at Daneshill Lakes.